Giving kids pocket money isn’t simply about how much or how often. It’s also about teaching kids financial literacy, work ethics and life skills.

 Simply put, if we aren’t careful, we will raise a generation of children who spend far more than they save; who owe far more than they are ever able to repay.
-Thankfully, the way to ensure our children grow up money-savvy is as easy as getting them three glass jars.
+Thankfully, the way to ensure our children grow up with good money management skills is as easy as getting them three glass jars.

 Helen Baker is an author and financial planning expert based in Queensland and her tip on how to teach children financial literacy using pocket money begins with giving them real money: cash.
 She suggests breaking the money up into smaller denominations, “so a dollar coin, 50s, 20s 10s . . . a range, so they know how much it all adds up to be and that you can break it down”.

 This is where the three glass jars come in.
 “Get them to break the pocket money up between savings—something they want to put money away for; giving—they might want to give to a charity; and spending money,” says Helen.
 “If they can break up [the money] from what they’ve got, they learn that it doesn’t go into one pool.
 If you think about bank accounts, if you just have one where everything goes in and everything comes out, you never know whether you’re really saving; there’s no vision for what’s building.”